drasi-project/drasi-platform/readme.md

 Drasi operates through three components:

-*	 **Sources** connect to data repositories within software systems to monitor logs and feeds for specific events.
+*	 **Sources** connect to data repositories within software systems to monitor logs and feeds to track changing data.
 *	 **Continuous Queries** interpret monitored events by applying criteria and conditions to identify significant changes.
 In Drasi, these Continuous Queries are written using the Cypher Query Language.
 *	 **Reactions** trigger meaningful responses based on updates to the result sets of the Continuous Queries.<br>